twardoch/pedalboard-pluginary/README.md

 # Pedalboard Pluginary

-_Pedalboard Pluginary_ is a Python-based package and command-line tool that scans and lists VST-3 plugins on macOS and Windows, and Audio Unit (AU) plugins on macOS.
-It’s intended as a companion for the [Pedalboard Python library](https://github.com/spotify/pedalboard) by Spotify.
+_Pedalboard Pluginary_ is an independent Python-based package and command-line tool that scans and lists VST-3 plugins on macOS and Windows, and Audio Unit (AU) plugins on macOS.
+It’s intended as a companion for the _[Pedalboard](https://github.com/spotify/pedalboard)_ Python library by Spotify, but it’s not affiliated with _Pedalboard_ or Spotify.

 ## Features